sgrodzicki/sencha-touch/docs/guides/layouts/README.md

 {@img dockleft.jpg}

-We can achieve it by specifying *dock: 'left'*:
+We can achieve it by specifying *docked: 'left'*:

     Ext.create('Ext.Container', {
 		fullscreen: true,
 		layout: 'vbox',
 		items: [
 		    {
-		        dock: 'left',
+		        docked: 'left',
 		        xtype: 'panel',
 		        width: 100,
 		        html: 'This is docked to the left'